Jalynn-X/crypto-pipeline/README.md

 If you want to use docker in codespace later, you can do the next steps in codespace by directly clicking code on this [page](https://github.com/Jalynn-X/crypto-pipeline/tree/main) and then selecting "Creating codespace on main"

-1. Install Dependencies
-    ```bash
-    # If uv it not installed, run
-    pip install uv
-    # If you have uv installed or after uv is installed, run:
-    uv sync

-    # If you don't use uv but standard pip, run directly:
-    ```bash
-    pip install -r requirements.txt
-    ```
-2. Put the credentials.json file you get in the step1 in the root folder in codespace
+1. Put the credentials.json file you get in the step1 in the root folder in codespace, copy the path for updating the .env file
-3. Update .env file
+2. Update .env file
     - Copy and edit the .env file
     ```bash
     # Copy the example environment file
     cp .env.example .env
-    # Edit .env with your actual values
-    nano .env
     ```

-    - Your `.env` file should contain:
+    - Edit .env with your actual values.
+Your `.env` file should contain:
     ```bash
     GCP_PROJECT_ID=your-gcp-project-id
     GCS_BUCKET=your-gcs-bucket-name
     GCS_CHECKPOINT_PATH=gs://your-bucket/checkpoints
     GCS_BRONZE_PATH=gs://your-bucket/bronze/crypto
+    # Change ./credentials.json to your GCP JSON Key path if different
     GOOGLE_APPLICATION_CREDENTIALS=./credentials.json
     ```

 ---